-About Vitrectomy in Turkiye
+About Vitrectomy in Turkey

 The retina is a layer of cells at the back of your eyes.
 Light is used by these cells to deliver visual information to your brain.
 The vitreous should normally be clean so that light can pass through your eye and reach your retina.
 Certain issues can cause blood and debris to block this light.
 Scar tissue in your vitreous might also displace or tear your retina.
 All of these factors can impair vision.
-Eye surgeons in Turkiye sometimes do vitrectomy for a detached retina.
+Eye surgeons in Turkey sometimes do vitrectomy for a detached retina.
 Extracting the vitreous gives better access to your retina and decreases the tension on your retina.

-During a vitrectomy in Turkiye, your specialist (an eye doctor called an ophthalmologist) uses small instruments to cut the vitreous and suction it out.
+During a vitrectomy in Turkey, your specialist (an eye doctor called an ophthalmologist) uses small instruments to cut the vitreous and suction it out.
 Then your expert doctor does any other needed repairs, like repairing a hole in your retina.
 He or she might place air or other gas into your eye to help the retina stay in its proper position.

-vitrectomy turkiye
+Turkiye vitrectomy

-Vitrectomy Procedure in Turkiye
+Vitrectomy Procedure in Turkey

-Vitrectomy in Turkiye is an operation that involves making three small incisions, about 1mm in length in the white of the eye, to enable fine instruments to enter the eye.
+Vitrectomy in Turkey is an operation that involves making three small incisions, about 1mm in length in the white of the eye, to enable fine instruments to enter the eye.
 Some or all of the vitreous gel (clear, jelly-like material) inside the eye is then extracted and replaced with a salty fluid (saline).
 Depending on the reason for your vitrectomy surgery additional procedures might be required; these will be discussed with you, prior to going on the waiting list for the operation.

 Once the main part of the vitrectomy is completed, the retinal lining (a light-sensitive tissue on the inner surface of the eye) is examined for any weak areas.
 As such, you might need additional treatment such as; a freezing treatment (Cryotherapy) or laser treatment to those weak areas.
 This would be in order to reduce the risk of a post-operative complication called retinal detachment.